geopm/geopm/service/docs/source/geopmlaunch.1.rst

                            set in the environment.
 See the :ref:`ENVIRONMENT section of geopm(7)<geopm.7:Environment>`.

---geopm-affinity-disable  .. _geopm-affinity-disable option:
+--geopm-affinity-enable  .. _geopm-affinity-enable option:

-                          Enable direct user control of all application CPU affinity settings.
-When specified, the launcher will not emit command line arguments or environment variables related to affinity settings for the underlying launcher.
-The user is free to provide whatever affinity settings are best for their application.
+                          GEOPM will choose CPU affinity settings minimize interference between the GEOPM Runtime, the OS and the application.
+When specified, the launcher will emit command line arguments and/or environment variables
+			  related to affinity settings for the underlying launcher.
+The user should refrain from using of command line options or environment variable that are known to modify application CPU affinity when specifying this option for ``geopmlaunch``.

-                          It is recommended that at least one core is left free for the GEOPM controller thread, and if there is a free core, the controller will automatically
-                          affinitize itself to a CPU on that core when it connects with the application.
-When this option is specified the user is responsible for providing settings that affinitize MPI ranks to distinct CPUs.
-                          Note: this requirement is satisfied by the default behavior for some launchers like Intel MPI.
 --geopm-endpoint endpoint  .. _geopm-endpoint option:

                            Prefix for shared memory keys used by the endpoint.